 Do you live in WA state and want to help a family member or a loved one who is struggling with addiction?
 This article may help you navigate what next steps you can take to help them and yourself.

 The state of Washington is known for many things.
-It’s the home state of Microsoft, Amazon and Nintendo of America.
+It’s the home state of Microsoft, Amazon, and Nintendo of America.
 And despite being the home state of so many major tech innovators, it also features some of the most gorgeous forests and natural beauty you can ask for.

 Sadly, Washington state is known for something else as well.
 It boasts one of the highest drug use rates in the United States.
 Drug use is a problem for about 10-15 percent of everyone over the age of 12 in Washington state, and that’s not even counting the people who struggle with the biggest source of substance abuse – alcohol.

-Now, there’s certainly a big difference between drug use, abuse and addiction.
+Now, there’s certainly a big difference between drug use, abuse, and addiction.
 But because of the nature of addiction, it’s impossible to separate these stages entirely, as it’s all tied together biologically.
 Drug use puts people in a position to abuse drugs.
-And drug abuse puts people in the position to contract the vicious disease that is addiction.
+And drug abuse puts people in the position to contract the vicious disease that is an addiction.

 All of this is a bigger problem in Washington state than it is in most other areas in the country.